bielcardona/TCGenerators/README.md

 # Supplementary files for "Generation of Tree-Child phylogenetic networks"
 ## By G. Cardona and J.C.
 Pons

 If you have `pipenv` installed, the requirements can be installed by executing `pipenv install`.
+Notice however that `graphviz` must be installed previously.
-Once installed, the jupyter notebooks can be run with `pipenv run jupyter-notebook`, and the scripts with `pipenv run python script.py`.
+Once installed, the jupyter
+notebooks can be run with `pipenv run jupyter-notebook`, and the scripts with `pipenv run python script.py`.

 The included files are: